<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/1775617375770-MHDBO4IUW990F67X9BDC/unsplash-image-v_0d8g-kf7Y.jpg</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - Mindfulness Practice Inspired by Birds: Bald Eagle Perspective Practice</image:title>
+<image:title>Glow Journal - Bird Wisdom for Cooler Days - Mindfulness Practice Inspired by Birds: Bald Eagle Perspective Practice</image:title>

 <image:caption>Bald eagles are known for their strength and wide perspective.
 When they soar, they rise above the landscape, seeing rivers and distant horizons all at once.
 Try this: Close your eyes and take a few slow, deep breaths.
 With each breath, imagine yourself rising gently, like a bald eagle lifting into the air.
 Picture the world below becoming smaller as your view expands.
 Let this remind you: you don’t have to stay close to what feels overwhelming.
 From a higher perspective, challenges soften.
 Worries become smaller.
 Clarity returns.
 Like the eagle, you are allowed to step back, gain perspective, feel your intuition, and trust your strength.</image:caption>